New York Stock Exchange Building: History

 Goods had been traded on Wall Street as early as 1725.
-Auctioneers had intermediated securities exchanges until 1792, brokers signed the Buttonwood Agreement to form an organization for securities trading, which later became the NYSE.
+Auctioneers had intermediated securities exchanges until 1792, when brokers signed the Buttonwood Agreement to form an organization for securities trading, which later became the NYSE.
 In 1817, the organization re-formed as the New York Stock and Exchange Board.
 The broker organization began renting out space exclusively for securities trading, using several locations for the next half-century, including the Tontine Coffee House.
 Ten years later, the organization moved into the Merchants' Exchange at 55 Wall Street.
 Rapid growth in securities trading during the latter half of the nineteenth century was reflected in the growth of the Stock and Exchange Board.

 Previous structure

-In December 1865, the Stock and Exchange Board moved to 10 Broad Street, between Wall Street and Exchange Place.
-The New York Stock Exchange Building Company owned the structure and the Exchange itself used a second-story room.
+In December 1865, the Stock and Exchange Board moved to 10 Broad Street, a T-shaped structure between Wall Street and Exchange Place.
+The New York Stock Exchange Building Company owned the structure, and the Exchange itself used a second-story room.
 The board's membership nearly doubled from 583 to 1,060 when it acquired the Open Board of Stock Brokers in 1869.
 The Stock and Exchange Board, originally a minor shareholder in the Building Company, bought all the company's stock in November 1870.
 The company acquired the lot at 12 Broad Street, and the two buildings were combined and expanded to designs by James Renwick Jr. The Stock Exchange Building reopened in September 1871.
 Within eight years, even the expansion was insufficient for the overcrowded NYSE.
 The exchange's governing committee thus purchased additional land on Broad and New Streets in late 1879.
 Renwick was hired for another extension of the previous Stock Exchange Building, which was completed in 1881.
 The expanded quarters provided better ventilation and lighting, as well as a larger board room.

-By 1885, the city's sanitary engineers described the plumbing and ventilation as inadequate.
+The expanded building, with a trading floor measuring 141 by 145 ft, was insufficient for the NYSE's needs by 1885.
+That year, the city's sanitary engineers described the plumbing and ventilation as inadequate.
 The board room, nearer New Street, was expanded yet again in 1887 toward Broad Street.
 An 1891 guidebook characterized the Stock Exchange Building as a five-story French Renaissance marble structure, with a spur toward Wall Street, adjoining the Mortimer Building to the northeast.
 Even though the building sat largely on Broad and New Streets, it had become more closely associated with Wall Street.
 The building was largely shaped like a letter "T" and had a much longer frontage on New Street than on Broad Street.
 By the end of the 1890s, the structure was again overcrowded.